callstackincubator/ottrelite/packages/backend-platform/README.md

 - using Android Studio's Profiler's 'Capture System Activities' option, as per the [documentation](https://developer.android.com/studio/profile); this method works both on physical devices & the Android emulator
 - using the `perfetto` CLI tool, which is distributed as part of the Android OS onboard most modern devices.
 More details can be found in the [documentation](https://perfetto.dev/docs/getting-started/system-tracing); the resulting file can be viewed in [Perfetto UI](https://ui.perfetto.dev/); this method works only on a physical device

+> [!NOTE]
+> Make sure that the app you are profiling is `profileable` by placing an [appropriate element](https://developer.android.com/guide/topics/manifest/profileable-element) within your `AndroidManifest.xml`'s `<application>` element: `<profileable android:shell="true" />`

+> [!NOTE]
+> If using the Perfetto CLI via the `record_android_trace` script, make sure to adjust the `--app` argument to match your app's package.
+We discovered that on some devices it is needed to set it, otherwise some userspace events may be missing.
+Some devices allow to pass an additional tracing category, `app`, which can also be considered in such cases.
+An example invocation might look like the following: `./record_android_trace --app=com.callstack.ottrelite.demo -o trace_file.perfetto-trace -t 40s -b 64mb sched freq idle am wm gfx view binder_driver hal dalvik camera input res memory rs app`.
+>
+> If your events are still missing, make sure your app is `profileable`.
+>
+> The Android Studio Profiler does not require any kind of configuration as the one described here and it should always work out of the box; it will also warn you in case your app is not `profileable`.

 ### iOS

 You can view the traces in Xcode Instruments, as per the [documentation](https://developer.apple.com/documentation/os/recording-performance-data#Review-Signposts-in-Instruments).